Community Connections & Resources

 CGPF promotes training, education and research in group psychotherapy.

 They offer financial support to practitioners and students who wish to further their education, research or clinical practice in group psychotherapy, through a number of awards and scholarships.

 American Group Psychotherapy Association (AGPA)

-International Association of Group Psychotherapy (IAGP)
+International Association for Group Psychotherapy and Group Processes (IAGP)

-Psychotherapy Practitioner’s Research Network (PPRN)
+Psychotherapy Practice Research Network (PPRNet)